 It is submitted by the employer that vacation pay, cannot be included in the entitlement and that would lead to some circularity in the definition of wages.
-Mr. Mott says vacation pay is not money payable in respect of work.
-It is a prescribed amount based on a percentage of total wages, and is not intended as direct compensation for work.
-I do not accept this argument.
+This argument is not well developed in the appellant's materials.
+I do not accept this submission.